Red bumps on my butt keep rearing their ugly heads

 Dear Desperately embarr-ASS-ed,

-In addition to the hot compress suggestions, keep the area clean by washing with mild soap.
-Dry the spot thoroughly.
-If you have sensitive skin, you may want to avoid any harsh ointments or solutions like alcohol, or even soaps with perfumes or dyes — strong soaps and certain chemicals in cleansers can make sensitive skin irritated and more prone to infection, rather than less.
+Additionally, you can keep the area clean by washing with mild soap and drying the spot thoroughly.
+If you have sensitive skin, you may want to avoid any harsh ointments or solutions such as alcohol, or even soaps with perfumes or dyes — strong soaps and certain chemicals in cleansers can make sensitive skin irritated and more prone to infection, rather than less.
 Have you tried just washing the affected area several times a day (rather than several showers a day) and using only mild soap?
-Check out the skin care tips from Mayo Clinic for more information about caring for your skin.